mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 #### Downloading and configuring JMeter

-Download JMeter from [this link](https://downloads.apache.org//jmeter/binaries/apache-jmeter-5.3.zip) (Requires Java 8+), and install it in you computer. when installed, all you need to do is go the /Bin folder and find the JMeter windows batch file (JMeter.bat), as soon as you double click on the .bat file, a command prompt windows will popup; this is the command prompt through which JMeter will run.
+Download JMeter from [this link](https://downloads.apache.org//jmeter/binaries/apache-jmeter-5.3.zip) (Requires Java 8+), and install it in you computer.
+Once installed, all you need to do is go the /Bin folder and find the JMeter windows batch file (JMeter.bat), as soon as you double click on the .bat file, a command prompt window will popup; this is the command prompt through which JMeter will run.
 After a second the JMeter UI will popup, this UI is what you are going to use to create a Test Plan.

 #### Creating a JMeter Test Plan

 1) Creating a thread Group

     In the JMeter UI, by default, you will see an empty test plan.
 Right click on "TestPlan" on the left tree and select "Add", then "Threads", then "Thread Group".
 Enter a Name for the new thread group.
-    For "Action to be taken after a sample error", select "Continue"
+For the "Action to be taken after a sample error" setting, select "Continue".

 2) Thread properties

     Enter 700 or a higher number for "Number of Threads", this will simulate a number of users hitting your app service endpoint simultaneously.

-    The ramp-up period tells JMeter how long to take to "ramp-up" to the full number of threads chosen, by default is set to 1 second.
+    The ramp-up period tells JMeter how long it will take to "ramp-up" to the full number of threads chosen, by default is set to 1 second.

     Loop count setting: you can select a high number of loops, or set it to infinite.
 If you choose "infinite" you can stop the run with the stop button in the UI.